jnicho02/wikimedia-commoner/README.md

 Wikimedia::Commoner.categorised_images 'Category:Badger Bus'
 ```

+You can try it with

+    $ rake console
+    > wikimedia = Wikimedia::Commoner.details("https://commons.wikimedia.org/wiki/File:Chongqing_Art_Museum.jpg")

 ## Contributing

 1. Fork it ( https://github.com/jnicho02/wikimedia-commoner/fork )
 2. Create your feature branch (`git checkout -b my-new-feature`)
 3. Commit your changes (`git commit -am 'Add some feature'`)
+4. Write some rspec (`rspec`).
+I won't accept anything without a test to demo it.
-4. Push to the branch (`git push origin my-new-feature`)
+5. Push to the branch (`git push origin my-new-feature`)
-5. Create a new Pull Request
+6. Create a new Pull Request

-With thanks to Ross Cooperman for the inspiration with his 2013 commoner gem.
+Credit to Ross Cooperman for his 2013 commoner gem.
 I did try a pull request.